nlbse2024/issue-report-classification/README.md

 Project classification performance is measured using the F1 score over all the three classes (averaged).
 Submission performance is measured as the arithmetic mean of the five project F1 scores.

-A submission (i.e., paper) in the tool competition must provide, for each of the 5 repositories and overall:
+A submission (i.e., paper) in the tool competition must provide, for each of the 5 repositories and cross-repo:
 - Precision, for each class and cross-class average
 - Recall, for each class and cross-class average
 - F1 score, for each class and cross-class average

 Cross-class aggregation can be done using both the macro and micro averaging method, the result will be the same since the dataset is balanced.

+Cross-repo aggregation is done using the arithmetic mean.

-Please note that whilst all of the above measures must be provided for acceptance, the submissions will **only** be ranked by their F1 score.
+Please note that whilst all of the above measures must be provided for acceptance, the submissions will **only** be ranked by their cross-repo F1 score.

 > You can use the table from the baseline below as a template for your evaluation.